Perbadanan Kemajuan Negeri Selangor Sports Complex

+History

+Its first recorded use for cricket purposes came in 1991 when the ground hosted a match between Malaysia and Singapore in the Saudara Cup.

 In 1997, the ground held ten matches in the ICC Trophy.
-The following year it held its first List A match when Australia played Canada as part of the cricket competition at the 1998 Commonwealth Games.
-Six further List A matches were played there during the games, the last of which saw the final played between Australia and South Africa.
+The following year it held its first List A match when Australia played Canada as part of the cricket competition at the 1998 Commonwealth Games.Six further List A matches were played there during the games, the last of which saw the final played between Australia and South Africa.
 This match also saw the highest recorded attendance for a cricket match in Malaysia, with 7,532 witnessing a South African victory.

+As of 2012, the land where the complex is based was planned to be used for commercial development.